Ariana M. Chao, PhD, CRNP

 Obesity is undoubtedly among the most serious and complex public health challenges of the 21st century.
 I seek to improve the treatment of this heterogeneous disease through a comprehensive bio-behavioral approach.
 As nurses are on the front-lines of the obesity epidemic, we are ideally positioned to contribute practical and meaningful solutions.

 - PHD, Yale University, 2015

 Dr. Chao teaches Weight Management: Principles and Practices of Obesity Treatment (NURS 377) and often serves as a guest lecturer on the topic of weight and eating disorders.
 Dr. Chao also enjoys mentoring and collaborating with students across all levels and disciplines.

-As a Family Nurse Practitioner, Dr. Chao provides medical management and behavioral weight loss counseling for participants enrolled in research studies at the Center for Weight and Eating Disorders at the University of Pennsylvania Perelman School of Medicine.
+As a Family Nurse Practitioner, Dr. Chao provides medical management and behavioral weight loss counseling for participants enrolled in research studies at the Center for Weight and Eating Disorders (CWED) at the University of Pennsylvania Perelman School of Medicine.
 She also serves as the Medical Director of CWED.

 Opportunities to Learn and Collaborate at Penn Nursing

 Dr. Chao collaborates with interdisciplinary teams to conduct translational and clinical research focused on treatments for binge eating disorder and obesity.

 - 2018, University of Pennsylvania, Department of Biobehavioral Health Sciences, Junior

 Faculty Research Award